RepubblicaTech/LogisimCTR/README.md

 To build the project follow the [Building instructions](Building.md) (Although it's just `make <the target you need>`)

 ## Requirements
-- Devkitpro installed and in the PATH (tested and used on Linux, but should work on other OSes, follow [the wiki](https://devkitpro.org/wiki/Getting_Started) to install it)
+- Devkitpro installed and in the PATH (tested and used on Linux, but should work on other OSes, follow [devkitpro's wiki](https://devkitpro.org/wiki/Getting_Started) to install it)
 - The C/C++ compiler, and make (`sudo apt install build-essential` (for Ubuntu) SHOULD do the job)
 - Some knowledge on how compiling and 3DS homebrew dev works (should come back in handy when compiling for the first time)
 - #### NOTE FOR WINDOWS USERS: make sure to have citra (and citra-qt/room) in your PATH, else you have to point the location of your executable in the makefile in the `citra` and `run` targets